Analysis: Escaping the Irving saga makes Nash a big winner

 Leonard might not get back to the NBA because of injuries.
 But he has partaken in multiple acts of contrition – volunteering with Jewish youth, meeting with representatives from the Anti-Defamation League, holding camps, speaking to groups, and he’s done it all with no intention of any of it publicly getting out.
 He didn’t want to look sorry.
 He wanted to show he was sorry.

-Irving didn’t back down.
-He made a bad situation worse.
+Irving didn’t quickly back down.
+He made a bad situation worse before Wednesday’s announcement, made in conjunction with the Nets and the ADL.
 And now the Nets will start over with a new coach, plus with some members of the fan base so turned off by Irving that they wore ”Fight Antisemitism” shirts to a game this week.

 Irving saw those fans.
 He spoke to them.
 One of those fans told the New York Post that the shirts weren’t for Irving, but rather for the Nets.
 They want them to act.